Chemotherapy side effects and FAQs

 At Icon, we are always here to help our patients find ways to manage any side effects that experienced.

-Find radiation therapy treatment close to home.
+Find chemotherapy treatment close to home.

 Our mission is to deliver the best cancer care possible, as close to home as possible.
+Talk to our team at your nearest centre about being treated at Icon; we’re here to answer your questions.

 Chemotherapy explained: watch our video seriesChemotherapy explained: watch our video series